mbg@portfolio:~/research-library · case study 04 · read 9 min

 FIG. 06Shipped library view.
 Faceted filtering, rich study cards.

-FIG. 07The structured-data foundation.
+FIG. 10The structured-data foundation.
 Every study exported as tagged, schematized rows, ready for ML ingestion.
+Built in 2022, paying off in 2026.

 A year or two in, something unplanned started to matter.
 Because every asset was transcribed, tagged against a shared taxonomy, and stored against a consistent schema, we had quietly built a clean structured corpus of Dell's research history, the exact shape modern AI systems need.
 A designer can now ask "have we heard this complaint before?" and get an answer grounded in a decade of real interviews.
 A PM can ask "what does the research say about this segment?" and get a synthesized view in seconds.